MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 end
 ```

-This meant defining a format that elements had to follow -- I settled on a single update method which defines the behavior of a single particle for a single update tick.
+This meant defining a format that elements were expressed in -- I settled on a single update method which defines the behavior of a single particle for a single update tick.
 The code inside the method can interact with the system only via special methods which provide safe reading and writing to their neighbors.
 This API abstracts away concerns such as the particle's absolute position, interactions with the edges of the grid, and a maximum read or write neighborhood for the particles.

 <!--